xiaooye/nextjs-boilerplate/README.md

 - See [next-auth example](https://github.com/nextauthjs/next-auth-example) for more information and documentation.

-Second, run the development server:
+3. run the development server:

 ```bash
 npm run dev